michael-dean-k/

 Wicked problems require paradoxical solutions

-· 470 words
+· 469 words

 In "wicked domains," the only solutions are paradoxes..
 It requires you to sleep with the enemy.
-If a problem is wicker, it means no single solution can unfuck a problem.
+If a problem is wicked, it means no single solution can unfuck a problem.
 It's an imbroglio.
 In every solution, everyone dies (in the extreme).
 Politically, the solution to wickedness is to somehow become all sides at once.
 We need to become far more authoritarian than is comfortable, AND simultaneously, far more libertarian than comfortable (these are opposites on the Nolan chart).
 It’s the paradox of being both far left and far right.
 We can longer exist at any one point on the Nolan chart, we need to straddle the entire diamond.
 We need unexpected fusions to solve the hardest problems; harnessing the best parts of each extreme, while, somehow, devising incredibly nuanced architectures to prevent the known and likely abuses.

 Instead of a diamond, visualize it as a ring around the “radical center” that aims to synthesize all opposites.